dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ### Early Kernel Panic on `max_cpus_from_firmware not yet initialized`

 If you receive an early kernel panic on `max_cpus_from_firmware not yet initialized`, this is due to the new `acpi_count_enabled_logical_processors` method added in macOS Big Sur's kernel.
-To resolve, please ensure you'er on OpenCore 0.6.0 or newer with the `AvoidRuntimeDefrag` Quirk enabled.
+To resolve, please ensure you're on OpenCore 0.6.0 or newer with the `AvoidRuntimeDefrag` Quirk enabled.

 * **Note**: Due to how early this kernel panic happens, you may only be able to log it either via serial or rebooting in a known working install of macOS and checking your panic logged in NVRAM.
   * Most users will see this panic simply as `[EB|#LOG:EXITBS:START]`